 Coverage determination process

-CMS and contractors should also continue an appeals process that allows patients and other stakeholders, either individually or as a group, to effectively challenge any agency decision regarding coverage determinations.
+They should also continue an appeals process that allows patients and other stakeholders, either individually or as a group, to effectively challenge any agency decision regarding coverage determinations.
 Such appeals should apply to related conditions for coverage, such as practice guidelines, that may affect patient access to new technologies and related services.

 AARP supports the development and use of new approaches in the Medicare coverage determination process that ensure all beneficiaries appropriate access to clinically effective new medical technologies.